gatsbyz/retirement-global-plus/README.md

 `git branch -D {BRANCH_NAME}` delete branch

 # how to run
+0. *open terminal at the root of project1*
-1. Run `python3 main.py` in terminal to start calculator.
+1. Run `python3 src/main.py` in terminal to start calculator.
 2. Enter your retirement information.
-3. Your input will be saved in `user_data.csv`
+3. Your input will be saved in `cache/user_data.csv`
 4. The CLI will show you the cities you can retire in.
-5. Your retirement cities will be saved in `retirement-cities.csv`
+5. Your retirement cities will be saved in `cache/retirement-cities.csv`
-6. run `retirement_tool.ipynb` to visualize your retirement data. the most recent user input will be used.
+6. run `jupyter/retirement_tool.ipynb` to visualize your retirement data. the most recent user input will be used.
-7. run `map_retirement_cities.ipynb` to visualize your retirement cities. the most recent retirement cities will be used.
+7. run `jupyter/map_retirement_cities.ipynb` to visualize your retirement cities. the most recent retirement cities will be used.
+8. map results saved in `Interactive_retirement_map.html`
+9. retire

+# sample input
+?
+What is your current age 25
+?
+By what age, would you prefer to retire?
+65
+?
+How much do you have in liquid cash savings (USD) 50000 ?
+Would you like your portfolio to be conservative[1], conservatively moderate[2], or moderate[3]?
+(Enter 1, 2, or 3) 3
+?
+How much would you like to invest in stocks and bonds?
+40000

+# sample output
-8. retire
+You can retire in
+['Paris/France', 'Hamilton/Canada', 'Milan/Italy', 'Bucaramanga/Colombia', 'Madrid/Spain', 'Delhi/India']